railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    :scale: 75
    :align: center

-   *Composition of product PC2 in the demonstration data*
+   *Structure of BoM for product PC2*

 Manufacturing the PC2 computer must be done in two steps:

 1: Manufacture of the intermediate product: CPU_GEN

-2: Manufacture of the finished product using that intermediate product: PC2
+2: Manufacture of the finished product using that intermediate products: PC2

-The manufacturing supervisor can then consult the product orders using the menu :menuselection:`Manufacturing --> Production Orders --> Production Orders To Start`.
+The manufacturing supervisor can then consult the manufacturing orders using the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.
 You then get a list of orders to start and the estimated start date to meet the ordered customer delivery date.

 .. figure:: images/mrp_production_list.png
    :scale: 75
    :align: center

-   *List of production orders*
+   *List of manufacturing orders*

-You'll see the production order for CPU_GEN but not that for PC2 because that one depends on an intermediate product.
-Return to the production order for CPU_GEN and click below it.
-If there are several of them, select the one corresponding to your order using the reference that contains your order number (in this example ``SO007`` ).
+You will see the production order for PC2 (MO/00034) and also CPU_GEN(MO/00034) because PC2 depends on an intermediate product CPU_GEN.
+Return to the production order for CPU_GEN.
+If there are several of them, select the one corresponding to your order using the reference that contains your order number (in this example ``SO007:MO/00034`` ).

 .. figure:: images/mrp_production_form.png
    :scale: 75
    :align: center

-   *The detail of a production order*
+   *The detail of a manufacturing order for product CPU_GEN*

-The system shows you that you must manufacture product CPU_GEN using the components: MB1, CPU1, FAN, RAM.
+The system shows you that you must manufacture product CPU_GEN using the components: CPU1, MB1, FAN, RAM.
 You can then confirm the production twice:

 Start of production: consumption of raw materials,